-- If the large-scale underlying grant proposal requests at least $10 million in direct costs, the maximum Lever Award of $2.5 million over three years may be requested.
+- If the large-scale underlying grant proposal requests at least $10 million in direct costs, the maximum Lever Award of $2.5 million over two years may be requested.

-- Lever Awards are paid over 3 three years.
+- Lever Awards are paid over 2 years.

 - Payment of awards is conditional on approval of the underlying program proposal by the external funding agency and host universities.